 Radio Amateur Civil Emergency Service (RACES) is a public service that provides a reserve communications group within government agencies in times of extraordinary need.
 During periods of activation, RACES personnel are called upon to perform many communications related tasks for government agencies they serve.
-Although the exact nature of each, activation, will be different, the common thread is communications.
+Although the exact nature of each activation will be different, the common thread is communications.
+RACES can be activated through the local county Emergency Manager.